 The first time you see Tyler in the spring, you’ll think you’ve died and gone to heaven.
-First the tulip magnolias, dogwoods and redbuds bloom.
-Then the azaleas become an explosion of color that almost breaks your heart.
+First the tulip magnolias, dogwoods, and redbuds bloom.
+Then the azaleas become an explosion of color that leaves you in awe.

 Some of the most unique Tyler Texas real estate becomes accessible when residents open historical homes and other residences along the Dobbs and Lindsey Trails.
 Some homes invite you to enjoy their gardens and backyards.
 At others, you’re beckoned to the front door by young ladies wearing Antebellum dresses.

 When the azaleas fade, the roses begin to bloom.
 Tyler is called the Rose Capital of America for its annual Rose Festival and the nation’s largest rose garden.

 Natural beauty isn’t all Tyler has to offer.
 Here you’ll find Tyler Junior College, the University of Texas at Tyler, and Texas college.
 We have state-of-the-art medical facilities that draw people from all over.
 Our shopping, dining, and entertainment rivals that of much larger metropolitan areas.

 Whatever you’re hungry for, you’ll find it in Tyler.
 Homes in Tyler Texas put you close to what’s becoming an ultimate foodie destination.
 Here are just a few of the dining options locals love.